barbarad91/goxo/README.md

 CLOUDINARY_SECRET=\<your-cloudinary-secret\>

 The cloudinary variables are needed for uploading user images.
 If you don't want to upload images, give this variables any value.

+You can pick any name for the database instead of goxo, just make sure that it is the same name as the one used in the seeds.ts file.

 ### Db seeding